-Such disciplinary policies shall be fairly and firmly enforced.
+Such disciplinary policies shall be fairly, firmly, and consistently enforced, and the same disciplinary standards shall be utilized when enforcing violations of the Agency's Compliance Standards with all levels of personnel.
 Failure to report suspected and actual compliance issues or improper or unethical conduct may result in disciplinary action.

-The Compliance Officer, in consultation with the Human Resources Department and other appropriate Affected Individuals, will ensure that prompt and appropriate corrective action and remediation occurs, to address fraud, waste, abuse or improper or unethical conduct in accordance with the Agency's corrective action policies.
-The Compliance Officer or designee will prepare a report of all compliance related investigations and present the report to the Chief Administrative Officer and respective program management team for review and recommendations.
-The Corporate Compliance Committee may review contested reports and decisions made by the Compliance Officer related to corrective action and proposed repayment to third party payors and provide recommendations for handling to the Compliance Officer and President/CEO.
+The Compliance Officer, in consultation with the Human Resources Department and other appropriate Affected Individuals, will ensure that prompt and appropriate corrective action and remediation occurs, to address violations of the Agency's Compliance Standards (including fraud, waste, abuse or improper or unethical conduct) in accordance with the Agency's corrective action policies.
+The Compliance Officer or designee will prepare a report of all compliance related investigations and present the report to the Chief Administrative Officer, and respective program management team for review and recommendations.
+Although the Compliance Officer is responsible for independently acting on matters related to the Compliance Program, the Corporate Compliance Committee may review contested reports and decisions made by the Compliance Officer related to corrective action and proposed repayment to third party payors and provide recommendations for handling to the Compliance Officer and President/CEO.
 In cases of clear fraud or illegality, the Compliance Officer has the authority to order interim measures, such a suspension of billing while corrective action is being determined.
 Corrective action or remediation may include, but not be limited to, the following steps which are designed to reduce the potential for reoccurrence:

 - 1. Provide additional education, training and guidance to Affected Individuals; - 2.
-Impose discipline on employees, volunteers, students and interns, up to and including termination of employment or relationship with the Agency; - 3.
-Conduct corrective billing action, including voiding and/or rebilling claims and/or repaying funds that the Agency is not entitled to retain; - 4.
+Impose discipline on employees, volunteers, students and interns, up to and including termination of employment or relationship with the Agency;

+- 3. Conduct corrective billing action, including voiding and/or rebilling claims and/or repaying funds that the Agency is not entitled to retain; - 4.
 Development of new policies and procedures and/or revision of existing policies and procedures; - 5.
 Revise the Compliance Plan, Compliance Program, and implementing policies and procedures; - 6.
 Implement additional monitoring and auditing; - 7.
-Report to governmental agencies, fiscal intermediaries, and/or third party payors, after consultation with legal counsel and the Compliance Committee and in accordance with the Agency's corrective action policies; - 8.
+Report to governmental agencies, fiscal intermediaries, and/or third party payors, after consultation with legal counsel and the Compliance Committee and in accordance with the Agency's corrective action policies, including reporting, returning, and explaining any overpayments identified; - 8.
 Impose sanctions on independent contractors and vendors, including, for example, written admonition, financial penalties, and/or termination of an independent contractor's or vendor's relationship with the Agency in accordance with the applicable contract or agreement, if any; and - 9.
 Impose sanctions on Board officers and directors, including written admonition and/or termination in accordance with applicable bylaws, laws, and regulations.